News Explorer

 • Click on this icon.

 • News Explorer will be activated and the news article will be opened.
-If necessary, the related subscription will be refreshed first, so be patient if nothing happens on first sight.
+If necessary, the related feed will be refreshed first, so be patient if nothing happens on first sight.

 iOS